| |

-Like most stocks this one for beef noodles is hardly worth doing unless you do it in some volume.
+Beef noodle soup is virtually Taiwan’s national dish.
+This full-flavoured ‘red braised’ soup with succulent beef and silky noodles isn’t hard to master at home (though it is time consuming).
+Like most stocks, this one for beef noodles is hardly worth doing unless you do it in some volume.
 The stock can be refrigerated or frozen and trotted out whenever you feel in the mood.
-Though it is specific to this dish, it contains nearly the whole gamut of standard Chinese seasonings and could be used in stir-fries, soups or stews.
+Though it is specific to this dish, the stock contains nearly the whole gamut of standard Chinese seasonings and could be used in stir-fries, other soups or stews.

 Stock Ingredients (8 servings)